 A. Disregard people who predeceased participant.
-Disregard any beneficiary who doesn't exist on the date of the participant's death because he died before the participant-or who is deemed to have predeceased the participant due to operation of a "simultaneous deaths" provision in state law.
+Disregard any beneficiary who died before the participant-or who is deemed to have predeceased the participant due to operation of a "simultaneous deaths" provision in state law or in the governing instrument.
 Reg. § 1.401(a)(9)-4(c)(2)(i)